-Our engagement will be for the provision of compliance and taxation related services.
+Our engagement will be for the provision of traditional accounting and taxation related services (“accounting and tax services”).
 We will make contact with you on an annual basis to discuss the specific services to be provided.

-We will provide the accounting and taxation related services in accordance with the relevant professional and ethical standards issued by the Accounting Professional & Ethical Standards Board Limited (APESB) and with the Tax Agent Services Act 2009.
+We will provide the accounting and tax services in accordance with the relevant professional and ethical standards issued by the Accounting Professional & Ethical Standards Board Limited (APESB) and with the Tax Agent Services Act 2009.

 As a result, no audit or review will be performed and accordingly, no assurance will be expressed as to the accuracy of the information provided by you.
 Our engagement cannot be relied upon to disclose irregularities including fraud, other illegal acts and errors that may exist.
 However, we will inform you of any such matters that may come to our attention.

 In performing our services, we may deal with any of the entities/individuals listed in your client group to discuss any affairs of the other where applicable.
 If you wish to change these arrangements, please let us know.

 Informal verbal advice may be given from time to time in performing our services.
 If you intend to rely on any verbal advice, you should seek confirmation in writing.
 We do not accept liability for informal verbal advice for which insufficient information is provided, which is not in proper context and/or is not confirmed in writing.

 Our services to you will not include the provision of any financial product advice under the Corporations Act 2001 (Cth).
 Davidsons is not licensed to provide any financial product advice nor make any recommendations in respect of any financial product.
 If you require such advice, you will need to consult a financial adviser who is licensed to provide financial product advice before you make a decision on a financial product.

 We do not provide legal services and you should consult a registered legal practitioner, such as a solicitor or lawyer, should you require legal services.